Skip to Content

 Bachelor of Design honours students, Josie Schultz, Steph Tidey, Rachael Jupp, Rhianna Field and Oliver Ward were tasked with helping to make the Makara Peak Mountain Bike Park more inclusive for new mountain bikers and walkers, while maintaining the area’s strong conservation values.

 The project won two Designers’ Institute Best Awards in 2015 and in 2017 won a Merit award from the Society for Experiential Graphic Design (SEGD) in Seattle.

-“The 12 week project was completed within the Creative Enterprise paper, where a client comes to Massey with a strategic problem or opportunity, and students decide how to address it with a design solution,” said Oliver Ward.
+“The 12-week project was completed within the Creative Enterprise course, where a client comes to Massey with a strategic problem or opportunity, and students decide how to address it with a design solution,” said Oliver Ward.

 The client for this project was the Makara Peak Supporters group.
 Rhianna Field said, “We rode the park and got lost, so came back with a way-showing system which drew from the visual language of ski fields and an international sign language."

 Makara Peak has more than 40 kilometres of track and gets more than 100,000 visitors per year.
 The Massey students developed a system of colour-coded signage to inform users where they are, the direction they are heading, distance, grade and level of difficulty.
 Helpful biking tips are placed on beginner and easy grade tracks and the students adjusted the signs depending on whether a user would be seeing it while riding uphill or speeding downhill.
 A new map was also developed.

 “The Council initially only had money for signage to go in a new entranceway from the carpark, but the Supporters group did some fundraising and in the following year Rhianna and I worked out the plan for 500 signs to be installed by volunteers - that happened the year after we graduated,” Oliver said.